-My husband’s family has been in Texas so long that if you walk into the Alamo, there’s a quote by one of his ancestors up on the back wall (“Let me give my live for Texas” – Tapley Holland).
+My husband’s family has been in Texas so long that if you walk into the Alamo, there’s a quote by one of his ancestors up on the back wall (“Let me give my life for Texas” – Tapley Holland).
 Mine was here waiting for them when they got here, having come in with Col. Austin’s “Original 300” settlers.

 But most of the time, I’m not the proudest Daughter of the Texas Revolution in the state.
 In fact, a lot of times the nonsense that passes for state government in the Lone Star State leaves me thoroughly ashamed of my home state.
 Not today.
 Today, to quote my mother, I’m as pleased as punch to tell anyone thinking of trying to SLAPP a Texan into submission that they’d better have another think coming.